jurgenwigg/py3S60/newcore/Doc/library/types.rst

       .. note::
          A future version of Python may stop setting this attribute by default.
-         To guard against this potential change, preferably read from the :attr:`__spec__` attribute instead or use
+         To guard against this potential change, preferrably read from the :attr:`__spec__` attribute instead or use
          ``getattr(module, "__loader__", None)`` if you explicitly need to use this attribute.